9 Cold Calling Objections and How to Respond for More Sales

 She tends to find this gets people talking as they like to share what’s working well for them.
 It’s a chance to share their successes.

-Again, this feels like a solid ‘not interested’ type of cold calling objection response, but this is one of Ivana’s favourites.
+Again, this feels like a solid ‘not interested’ cold call objection response, but it is one of Ivana’s favourites.

 “This is a great opportunity to start a conversation.
 You get a chance to compare your solution to their current setup.”